 The switching to first person by pointing the Wiimote at the screen is initially awkward: there is a learning curve when it comes to switching between grip styles, especially in high pressure situations.
 First there’s the pointing at the screen, then you have to hold down the B-button to aim around, and after hovering the cursor over a target press the A-button for missile shooting action — all of this has to be done while being mentally cognizant of now off-screen potential threats.
 Most importantly the sudden pointing at the screen with the Wiimote in pressured situations requires you to be keenly aware of what direction Samus is facing before zapping into first person (as that is the direction where you’ll be zoomed in at).

 Once you’ve got it down it’s a solid mechanic that justifies the Wii’s pointer controls.
 The basics of control are met: being able to reliably aim at selected targets, being able to comfortably do so, and being able to do so while performing additional actions.
 It enhances the sci-fi feel switching forms and between perspectives.
-The problem with the beginning of the game is that it throws in monsters that seemingly teleport and become invisible which makes it more difficult to target them when switching to first person for missile action.
+The problem with the beginning of the game is that it throws in monsters that become invisible and seemingly teleport, which makes it more difficult to target them when switching to first person for missile action.
 Leave it to Tecmo to throw in hard mini-boss creatures right away when you are at your most awkward.

 Running into the Galactic Federation soldiers is the first major encounter.
 You join them then immediately proceed to split up to investigate different sectors.
 This game’s focus is on stylish action and speed.
-Forget about getting lost and any major exploration as you’re on a direct course to point B. Whoosh!
+Forget about getting lost or any major exploration as you’re on a direct course to point B. Whoosh!